CloudCommandos/exercises/orchestrate-containers/collab.md

           servicePort: 9093
 ```

 Now you can use the hostname/sub to access the web interface.
-You can now use Grafan to monitoring the status of your kubernetes cluster!
+You can now use Grafan to monitor the status of your kubernetes cluster!

-If you would like to store the data to a persistent volume, head over [here](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/storage.md) to view the instructions.
+If you would like to store the data into a persistent volume, head over [here](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/storage.md) to view the instructions.

 ---
 # Kubernetes Workload - WordPress and MariaDB